What is knowledge?

 These stages are, however, most significant for a deep spiritual change.
 The first stage is then a deep but as yet vague faith that there is something Divine, something way beyond our normal understanding.
 Stage two involves one's first undeniable experiences.
 Stage three involves a realisation which permanently changes who one feels one is and how one looks at the reality.
 Stage four involves a complete transformation of one's nature.

-Abstract and situated knowledge
+Universal and personal, or situated knowledge

 - If one rises upwards in one's subtle body one can enter into "planes" or "worlds" of different types of truth.
 One could call them abstract but that would not do justice to what they are, because they have not been derived, secondarily, from physical facts.
 It is rather the other way around: they are the original truths that have created the physical world and they are in their own way older, more concrete and more "real" than the physical reality.
+If one pursues this quest far enough, one rises beyond the Universal into the Transcendent, the Absolute beyond all name and form.

 We'll come back to this distinction in the chapter on self-development.[INTERNAL LINK]